colymba/silverstripe-restfulapi/doc/DefaultPermissionManager.md

-# RESTfulAPI_DefaultPermissionManager
+# PermissionManagers\DefaultPermissionManager

 This component will check access permission against a DataObject for a given Member.
 The request HTTP method, will be match against a DataObject's `can()` method.

 Config | Type | Info | Default
 --- | :---: | --- | ---